nasirhafeez/ubiquiti-twilio/README.md

 ?>
 ```

-Be sure to set the appropriate permissions on `parameters.php` and `secret.php` so that it's not accessible by unauthorized users.
+Be sure to set the appropriate permissions on `parameters.php` and `secret.php` so that they're not accessible by unauthorized users.

 *Install Composer*